Averek7/Super/README.md

-# Super

-# Node.js Express Application Development Task
+# Super Node.js Express Application Development

 ## Overview
 The task requires you to develop a functional Node.js Express application, utilizing Postgres as the database and Jest for automated testing.
 You'll receive a problem statement via email just before your designated time-slot.
 Ensure that you're equipped with all the prerequisites for completing the task.